-Molecular modeling was used to investigate the possible binding mode for the ferrocenyl monastrol and oxo-monastrol derivatives.
+Molecular modeling was used to investigate the possible binding mode(s) for the ferrocenyl monastrol and oxo-monastrol derivatives.
 Docking of the (R)- and (S)-enantiomers of the ferrocenyl derivatives 3a–7d revealed that the docking is largely independent whether the compound derived of dihydropyrimidin-2(1H)-one or a dihydropyrimidin-2(1H)-thione (Supporting Information) and similar predicted binding modes and intermolecular interactions were found.66 In general, the (S)-enantiomers showed higher predicted binding affinities than the (R)-isomers (Supporting Table S5).
 The latter have relatively weak pose prediction consistencies between docking runs, i.e., the algorithm predicts many different poses.
 Several of these configurations were regarded to be implausible, e.g., the 3-hydroxyphenyl ring being predicted to be in the aqueous phase.
 These results are suggestive of weak binding affinities and biological effects for the (R)-isomers.
 Evidence of this is apparent as Maliga et al.67 demonstrated (S)-1 has ~15 times greater potency than its enantiomeric counterpart, (R)-1.

 Molecular docking revealed that most of the (S)-isomers with 6-(ferrocenylphenyl) substituents (6c, 6d and 7d) retained similar binding poses and intermolecular interactions comparable to (S)-monastrol, e.g., the docked configuration of (S)-6c (Figure 3A); the 3-hydroxyphenyl moiety remained in the hydrophobic cavity, the thione facing Ile136, and most of the main hydrogen bonding interactions were retained, i.e., the 3-NH tetrahydropyrimidine formed a hydrogen bond with Glu116 and the phenol with Glu118.
 The introduced 6-(ferrocenylphenyl) moiety is predicted to be outside of the allosteric pocket but is situated close to the hydrophobic regions partly formed by Ala218 and the alkyl side chain of Arg221 where they are expected to form favorable hydrophobic contacts.
-In contrast to the 4-ferrocenyl or 4-(ferrocenylphenyl) derivatives (3a–4d), there is a lack of key predicted hydrogen bonding patterns resulting from the occupation of the ferrocenyl moiety of the hydrophobic cavity and the resulting change in the tetrahydropyrimidine ring orientation, indeed it is pointing out of the binding pocket (Figure 3B).
+In contrast to the 4-ferrocenyl or 4-(ferrocenylphenyl) derivatives (3a–4d), there is a lack of key predicted hydrogen bonding patterns resulting from the occupation of the ferrocenyl moiety of the hydrophobic cavity and the resulting change in the tetrahydropyrimidine ring orientation; indeed it is pointing out of the binding pocket (Figure 3B).
 Additionally, the thione functional group faces away from Ile136 and the ethanoate is directed towards the allosteric cavity.
 These poses have reversed the position of the ligands as compared to (S)-1, depriving them of good binding within the allosteric pocket.
 They lack a favorable mix of hydrogen bonding for specificity and lipophilic contacts for affinity.68